 This course is designed to help equip special education and general education teachers with the skills, strategies, and dispositions to teach all children.
 An emphasis on children with disabilities, children from diverse cultural backgrounds, and English Language Learners within the context of the regular classroom will be the focus.
-The course includes a practicum component.
+Same as SPE 541.